guilhemmarchand/nmon-for-splunk/docs/installation_splunkcloud.rst

 **Manually:**

-The TA-nmon is a tar.gz archive located in the "resources" of the core Application.

-It must be uncompressed and installed in the indexer in $SPLUNK_HOME/etc/deployment-apps/ (where $SPLUNK_HOME refers to the root directory of Splunk installation)
+The TA-nmon tgz archive must be uncompressed and installed in the indexer in $SPLUNK_HOME/etc/deployment-apps/ (where $SPLUNK_HOME refers to the root directory of Splunk installation)

 ::